-The UK government have daily updates for over three months containing their approach to the coronavirus crisis and recommendations for what the population can do to stay safe.
-And as many of us are continuing to stay at home to work, self-isolate and look after the family, many major classical concerts and events are still being held without audiences and streamed live for us to see – for free in many cases – and to bring comfort, solidarity and some beautiful relief in trying times.
+As many of us are continuing to stay at home to work, self-isolate and look after the family, many major classical concerts and events are still being held without audiences and streamed live for us to see – for free in many cases – and to bring comfort, solidarity and some beautiful relief in trying times.

-Upcoming classical concerts and opera being live-streamed
+Upcoming classical concerts and opera being live streamed

-13 July – 17 August: Trinity Laben pianists present Bach’s complete 48 Preludes – playing together, virtually, with whatever instruments and recording equipment they happened had to hand in lockdown.
+13 July – 17 August: Trinity Laban pianists present Bach’s complete 48 Preludes – playing together, virtually, with whatever instruments and recording equipment they happened had to hand in lockdown.
 Separated by geography, but united as a community in music, this Well-Tempered Lockdown – released every Monday on Trinity’s YouTube Channel – is well worth a watch.

 Visit: trinitylaban.ac.uk or youtube.com